Vyathan/MbrundageWebsite/README.md

 4/11/21 - Created reset style sheet

-4/12/21 - Added Paragraphs to index.html and about.html
+4/12/21 - Added Paragraphs to index.html and about.html, added address to contact.html